 (b) The aggregates are uniformly blended with designated proportions into a separate stockpile prior to use.
 Aggregate may be blended directly into the supply truck provided the blending device has been calibrated, gate settings are unchanged, and belt samples indicate material gradation compliance.

 (c) The proportion is not changed from the job mix formula during the course of placement.

 413.10.2.1.3 The final aggregate, or blend of aggregates, shall be in accordance with one of the following gradations.
-In addition,